jeffreya/Markdown-Templates/use-cases.md

 1. Print packing slip and shipping label, packages ordered items and ships them
 1. Notify Wix when order is dispatched, including tracking data - Use Create Fulfillment Endpoint

-You can reference [this doc](https://docs.google.com/document/d/18TDU40kPEmVxHNJ5AFNPo82DDgPv5uLIYGeOiGJFLjI/edit) for more REST examples
 </br>

 # Corvid Use Case